sclorg/container-common-scripts/README.md

 `CT_OCP4_TEST`
 Set to true if you want to test container in OpenShift 4 environment.

+`CVP`
+Set to true if you want to test container in Container Validation Pipeline environment.

 `clean-hook`
 Append Makefile rules to this variable to make sure additional cleaning actions are run when `make clean` is called.